SlavovLab/decode/README.md

 The pipeline has several steps and multiple sections of the pipeline require input from external analysis, such as database searches of proteomics data.
 As such, this is not a standalone software package that can be run automatically.
 Detailed instructions for running the pipeline are provided in the various README.md files in this repository.

-Results and output files from running this pipeline on datasets as described in [LINK TO PREPRINT] can be accessed here: [decode output](https://drive.google.com/open?id=15YoTBTZh4MdtAqHbibkYieEqyLyFi5hb&usp=drive_fs)
+Results and output files from running this pipeline on datasets as described by [Tsour *et al*](https://doi.org/10.1101/2024.08.26.609665) can be accessed here: [decode output](https://drive.google.com/open?id=15YoTBTZh4MdtAqHbibkYieEqyLyFi5hb&usp=drive_fs)

 ## Overview of pipeline
 1. Custom protein sequence database generation by *in-silico* translation of RNA-seq data